soundhearddev/Secure-Python-Framework/README.md

-# Secure Python Framework
+# Seucre Python Framework
+A Framework for encryption of python files

 ## Overview

-The Secure Python Framework provides a set of tools for encoding and decoding text using a custom mapping system.
-It is designed to enhance the security of sensitive information by obfuscating it before storage or transmission.
+Secure Python Framework provides a set of tools for encoding and decoding text using a custom mapping system.
+It can be uses to encrypt python files with .py (so far) and decrypt them afterwards.
 ## Features

-- Encode and decode text using a custom mapping.
-- Save and load mappings for reuse.
-- Unit tests to ensure functionality.
-- its very hard to decode
+- Encrypt files or plain text
+- Decrypt an encrypted file into a Python file
+- Decrypt an encrypted file into a string (e.g. for use with `exec()`)
+- Supports simultaneous encryption/decryption of unlimited files

 <details>
   <summary>Click here to see all possibilities (not kidding)</summary>